standardhealth/cimpl-doc/docs/cimpl6LanguageReference.md

 ### Fully Qualified Names

 CIMPL does not support duplicate class names within a single namespace.
 However, the same name may occur in different namespaces.
 In the case of naming collisions due to an included namespace in [`Uses`](#Uses), you have to refer to the class by its fully qualified name (FQN).
-The FQN is a combination of the element's namespace and its declared name (through concatenation delimited by a period).
-For example, the element `CancerCondition` in the namespace `onco.core` has the following FQN:
+The FQN is a combination of the `Element` namespace and its declared name (through concatenation delimited by a period).
+For example, the `Element` _CancerCondition_ in the namespace _onco.core_ has the following FQN:

 ```
 onco.core.CancerCondition